ryanquinnnelson/CMU-02750-Study-of-Type-2-Active-Learning-Algorithms/README.md

 ### Explanation of ZLG
 #### Formal Version
 ZLG is a Type II active learning algorithm used for binary classification on a pool-based data access model.
-It labels instances based on expected risk, and it maintains a prediction for all unlabeled instances in the pool.
-It comes with no guarantees.
+It labels instances based on expected risk, and it comes with no guarantees of performance or label complexity.

 The algorithm starts by building a weighted graph over a pool of labeled and unlabeled instances, with edges connecting instances which are deemed "similar enough."
 ZLG uses the graph and known labels to construct a probability distribution over the unlabeled instances.
 It finds the optimal labeling solution for the distribution in closed-form, producing label predictions for all unlabeled instances.

 ZLG uses these predictions to calculate an expected risk of the labeling.
 The algorithm searches through the unlabeled instances to find the one which reduces the expected risk the most, and selects it for labeling.
+ZLG updates the label predictions based on the label.
 This process is repeated until a defined stopping point, at which point we use the current label predictions to label all unlabeled instances.